aKowa/LotteryRandom/README.md

 * Extension Method Wrapper
 * Generic List Entries
 * LotteryMode (control what happens, when the passed list is empty)
+* Example Scene with a customized Editor
+* Fully commented source code

 ## How to Use
 Use the PolyPaw and LotteryRandom namespace and call its methods on the list itself as an ExtensionMethod.